4. Motion in 2D and 3D#

 The Math

-(b) Time to reach the highest point
+(b) The time to reach the highest point comes from the vertical velocity equation,

 The Conclusion